vimc/montagu-api/docs/spec/Coverage.md

 ### all-countries
 Optional.
 By default we only serve coverage data for those countries that we expect burden estimates for.
 Passing `all-countries=true` returns coverage data for all countries.

-## GET /modelling-groups/{modelling-group-id}/responsibilities/{touchstone-id}/{scenario-id}/coverage/csv/
-Returns the amalgamated coverage data of all the coverage sets associated with this responsibility in csv format.
-By default we only return coverage data for countries that we expect this group to provide burden estimates for, but this can be overriden by setting the query parameter `all-countries=true`.

-Required permissions: Global scope: `scenarios.read`.
-Scoped to modelling group: `responsibilities.read` and `coverage.read`.
-Additionally, to view coverage data for an `in-preparation` touchstone, the user needs the `touchstones.prepare` permission.

-If the touchstone is `in-preparation`, and the user does not have permission to see touchstones before they are made `open`, then this returns an error 404.

-### Example
-CSV data in this format:

-       "scenario",                       "set_name", "vaccine", "gavi_support", "activity_type", country",    "year","age_first","age_last",  "age_range_verbatim", "target", coverage"
-    "menA-novacc", "Menigitis without GAVI support",    "MenA",      "no gavi",       "routine",    "AFG",      2006,          0,         2,                    NA,       NA,        NA
-    "menA-novacc", "Menigitis without GAVI support",    "MenA",      "no gavi",       "routine",    "AFG",      2007,          0,         2,                    NA,       NA,      64.0
-    "menA-novacc", "Menigitis without GAVI support",    "MenA",      "no gavi",       "routine",    "AFG",      2008,          0,         2,                    NA,       NA,      63.0
-    "menA-novacc", "Menigitis without GAVI support",    "MenA",      "no gavi",       "routine",    "AGO",      2006,          0,         1,                    NA,       NA,       0.0
-    "menA-novacc", "Menigitis without GAVI support",    "MenA",      "no gavi",       "routine",    "AGO",      2007,          0,         1,"school aged children",  1465824,      83.0
-    "menA-novacc", "Menigitis without GAVI support",    "MenA",      "no gavi",       "routine",    "AGO",      2008,          0,         1,                    NA,       NA,      81.0
-    "menA-novacc",    "Menigitis with GAVI support",    "MenA",        "total",       "routine",    "AFG",      2006,          0,         2,                    NA,       NA,        NA
-    "menA-novacc",    "Menigitis with GAVI support",    "MenA",        "total",       "routine",    "AFG",      2007,          0,         2,                    NA,       NA,      80.0
-    "menA-novacc",    "Menigitis with GAVI support",    "MenA",        "total",       "routine",    "AFG",      2008,          0,         2,                    NA,       NA,      80.0
-    "menA-novacc",    "Menigitis with GAVI support",    "MenA",        "total",       "routine",    "AGO",      2006,          0,         1,                    NA,       NA,      20.0
-    "menA-novacc",    "Menigitis with GAVI support",    "MenA",        "total",       "routine",    "AGO",      2007,          0,         1,                    NA,       NA,      90.0
-    "menA-novacc",    "Menigitis with GAVI support",    "MenA",        "total",       "routine",    "AGO",      2008,          0,         1,                    NA,       NA,      95.0

-The coverage sets are de-normalized and merged into this single table.
-You can identify which coverage set a line is from using `scenario` plus `vaccine`, `gavi_support` and `activity_type`.
-Note that we don't expect the modellers to need to know which coverage set the data is from.

-### Query parameters:

-#### format
-Optional.
-A format to return the CSV in, either `wide` or `long`.
-Defaults to `long`.

-Example wide format:

-       "scenario",                       "set_name", "vaccine", "gavi_support", "activity_type", country",    "age_first","age_last",  "age_range_verbatim", "target_2006", "coverage_2006", "target_2007", "coverage_2007"
-    "menA-novacc", "Menigitis without GAVI support",    "MenA",      "no gavi",       "routine",    "AFG",    0,         2,                    NA,                      NA,            83.1,          80.0,            79.1
-    "menA-novacc", "Menigitis without GAVI support",    "MenA",      "no gavi",       "routine",    "AFG",    0,         1,                    NA,                      NA,            86.5,          88.3             82.2
-    "menA-novacc",    "Menigitis with GAVI support",    "MenA",        "total",       "routine",    "AFG",    0,         2,                    NA,                      NA,            84.5,          89.4             82.4
-    "menA-novacc",    "Menigitis with GAVI support",    "MenA",        "total",       "routine",    "AFG",    0,         1,                    NA,                      NA,            86.5,          90.6             91.7
-    "menA-novacc",    "Menigitis with GAVI support",    "MenA",        "total",       "campaign",   "AFG",    0,         2,                    NA,                      NA,            87.5,          93.4             98.2
-    "menA-novacc",    "Menigitis with GAVI support",    "MenA",        "total",       "campign",    "AFG",    0,         1,                    NA,                      NA,            88.5,          90.6             98.1

-### all-countries
-Optional.
-By default we only return coverage data for countries that we expect this group to provide burden estimates for.
-Passing `all-countries=true` returns coverage data for all countries.

 ## GET /touchstones/{touchstone-id}/{scenario-id}/coverage/
 Returns the amalgamated coverage data of all the coverage sets associated with this scenario.